chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 ### FP's Culture Creates "Knowledge Silos"

+- PureScript tends to draw intellectually curious people.
+[Wallowing_in_Despair]
 - Biggest concern author has: the kind of culture that FP languages tend to develop never grow large enough that they make an impact/difference in the mainstream.
 Author clarifies what that 'subculture' is while being in a very negative emotional mood: [Author_Venting_About_Book]
     - it attracts/creates people who use a particular language
     - these kinds of people aren't the best ones to share it with others / show convincingly that FP languages are better than the status quo.